mjhito/sbom-admission-policy-demo/README.md

-# SBOM Kubernetes Admission Policy Demo
+# SBOM Admission Policy Demo

 A demo of how Gatekeeper/Ratify can be used in conjunction with the Snyk SBOM CLI tools to ensure only images with valid SBOM and Snyk SBOM vulnerability scans are deployed to your kubernetes environment